Chart Color Schemes

 An assessment of population growth drivers in Cambridge Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Cambridge Park's population, as of August 2025, is around 16,373.
-This figure reflects an increase of 369 people since the 2021 Census which reported a population of 16,004.
-The change was inferred from ABS estimated resident population of 16,363 as of June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a density ratio of 2,484 persons per square kilometer, placing Cambridge Park in the upper quartile relative to national locations assessed by AreaSearch.
+AreaSearch's analysis indicates Cambridge Park's population is approximately 16,381 as of November 2025.
+This figure represents an increase of 377 individuals (2.4%) since the 2021 Census, which recorded a population of 16,004 people.
+The change is inferred from ABS's estimated resident population of 16,363 in June 2024 and the addition of 31 validated new addresses since the Census date.
+This results in a population density ratio of 2,485 persons per square kilometer, placing Cambridge Park in the upper quartile relative to national locations assessed by AreaSearch.
 Natural growth contributed approximately 74.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of Australian statistical areas, with an expected expansion of 904 persons to 2041 based on latest population numbers, reflecting a total increase of 5.5% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends suggest an increase just below the median of Australian statistical areas, with Cambridge Park expected to expand by 904 persons to 2041 based on latest numbers, reflecting a total increase of 5.4% over the 17-year period.

 Frequently Asked Questions - Population